 - Canadians were inspired to rally together in support of the Humboldt Broncos hockey team in April 2018 following the tragic bus crash that killed 16 people. - Logan Boulet, a 21-year old defenceman, was one of the players who did not survive.
 He had registered as an organ donor just weeks before and had spoken to his father about his wishes a year before.
-Logan was able to save or help improve six people's lives through organ and tissue donation. - Though other victims of the Humboldt crash may have wished to become donors, only Logan died in such a way that allowed for donation to be possible. - As news spread of Logan's generous act, thousands across the country and world were inspired to register as organ donors. - More than 100,000 Canadians registered to become organ donors in the weeks following the tragedy-the largest number of Canadians registering as organ donors due to one event or person. - This became known as the "Logan Boulet Effect". - On April 7, the anniversary of the day Logan Boulet became an organ donor, Canadians recognize Green Shirt Day by wearing green and talking about the powerful impact of organ donation.
-April is also Organ Donation Awareness Month across Canada. - The purpose of Green Shirt Day is to honour and remember all the victims and families involved in the Humboldt tragedy, and continue Logan's legacy of inspiring Canadians to register as organ donors.

-- Green Shirt Day shows that there is always hope, even in the most tragic situations. - The Broncos' team colours are green and gold.
-Green is the colour of organ donation awareness. - Visit GreenShirtDay.ca for more information. - In BC, people can take two minutes to register as an organ donor at taketwominutes.ca.
+Logan was able to save or help improve six people's lives through organ and tissue donation. - Though other victims of the Humboldt crash may have wished to become donors, only Logan died in such a way that allowed for donation to be possible. - As news spread of Logan's generous act, thousands across the country and world were inspired to register as organ donors. - More than 100,000 Canadians registered to become organ donors in the weeks following the tragedy - the largest number of Canadians registering as organ donors due to one event or person. - This became known as the "Logan Boulet Effect". - On April 7, the anniversary of the day Logan Boulet became an organ donor, Canadians recognize Green Shirt Day by wearing green and talking about the powerful impact of organ donation.
+April is also Organ Donation Awareness Month across Canada.
+(In 2024, Friday, April 5 is the day in lieu for schools and businesses who wish to participate in Green Shirt Day.) - The purpose of Green Shirt Day is to honour and remember all the victims and families involved in the Humboldt tragedy, and continue Logan's legacy of inspiring Canadians to register as organ donors. - Green Shirt Day shows that there is always hope, even in the most tragic situations. - The Broncos' team colours are green and gold.
+Green is the colour of organ donation awareness. - Visit GreenShirtDay.ca for more information. - In B.C., people can take two minutes to register as an organ donor at taketwominutes.ca.